-At the Stroke Association we work with a group of people affected by stroke who are involved in research called Stroke Voices in Research.
+We work with a group of people affected by stroke who are involved in research, called the Stroke Voices in Research, who:

-- help shape the future direction of our research funding
+- Have a say in the future direction of our research funding

-- work with and advise researchers as they develop their projects and funding applications.
+- Work with an advise researchers as they develop their project

 In 2014/2015 members also helped us shape our Priority Programme Awards.
 To be a member you should have personal experience of stroke, as a:

 - Stroke survivor